Tuscan GP Qualifying: Lewis Hamilton claims Mugello pole from Valtteri Bottas

 After a tough Monza, Red Bull have comfortably been Mercedes' closest challenger here and for the first time this season have locked out the second row.

-Verstappen returned to his habitual third place, having run Mercedes promisingly close in Q2, and his 0.365s deficit to pole is Red Bull's closest of the season so far.
+Verstappen returned to his habitual third place, having run Mercedes promisingly close in Q2, and his 0.365s deficit to pole was Red Bull's closest of the season so far.

 Red Bull's race prospects could also be aided by Alex Albon taking an important fourth in the sister car.
 Discounting grid penalties, it is the London-born Thai driver's best qualifying result in 30 F1 appearances after some tough Saturdays this season.